cduvallet/microbiomeHD/data/user_input/README.md

 #### list_of_tar_files.txt

 The list of tar files to download from Zenodo.
-Thisile should have no header, and have each file name on a new line.
+This file should have no header, and have each file name on a new line.

 ```